 Obviously the second area I recommend exploring is the Old Town.
 With its charming lanes and classic architecture, this area is fun to wander.
 You’ll find museums and churches, but don’t worry about covering museums too much today.
 Tomorrow is a very heavy museum day, but you could easily get a head start today if you feel up to it.

 For me, I tried to focus on two DIY walking tours.
 The first focused on modern Stockholm while the other focused on the Old Town.
 I say “tried to” because I only completed one tour.
-It was cold, very windy, and rainy when I arrived in Stockholm so exploring just wasn’t pleasant.
+It was cold, very windy, and rainy when I arrived in Stockholm so exploring just was not enjoyable.
 There’s plenty of time in the upcoming evenings so if you also have terrible weather, you’ll have some more opportunities to try again.

 Sleep: Stockholm, Sweden